Military Doctrine by Country – Global Alignment Index

 Mission:

 Ensure national survival, protect territorial integrity (especially Kashmir), and deter Indian aggression through nuclear and conventional means.
-Maintain strategic balance and credible deterrence posture within the South Asian theater.

 Strategy: